pavondunbar/linux-scilla/README.md

 If you wish to write your own Scilla smart contracts in the command line, you can do so by:

 a.
-Going to the contracts folder cd scilla/tests/contracts
+Going to the contracts folder: cd scilla/tests/contracts

 b.
 Start a new Scilla Contract file: